 13. Dry some flowers.
 Dried, pressed flowers can be used to decorate homemade greetings cards.
 Or you can also pop dried flowers in vases to add a stylish, elegant flair to your living space.
 To find out how to dry flowers, have a read of this article from Flying Flowers – or this article from ProFlowers will show you how to press them.

 14. Plan a road trip for later in the year.
 With restrictions due to be lifted later on this year, now could be the perfect time to start planning a road trip.
-There are a huge range of beautiful and inspiring places to visit in the UK that are within easy reach by car.
-Our article; 6 of the best road trips will hopefully give you a few ideas.
+There are a huge range of beautiful and inspiring places to visit in the UK that are within easy reach by car for example in the Peak District, The Cotswolds, and the Lake District.
+The travel section of our site will hopefully give you a few ideas.

 15. Add some new books to your reading list.
 If you blitz through your reading list while you were hunkered down over the winter, then now could be the ideal time to add some new books to your list.
 From Bright Burning Things by Lisa Harding to Under the Blue by Oana Aristide, check out this list from Metro of the most anticipated books this spring.